You’ve made the decision to come to Canada to study as an international student. Now what?

 - Organize your banking before you arrive in Canada

 There are things you can do from home to help you be better prepared for a successful student life in Canada.
-Start your application for a Canadian bank account before you leave so you can enjoy benefits like:
+Speak with a financial advisor to start your application for a Canadian bank account before you leave so you can enjoy benefits like:

 - The ability to easily transfer money from your home country to Canada